bansalboy/vaccination_slot/Readme.md

+This Script will tell you about the Availability of Vaccination Slots with capacity.
+But you need to book the slot only from government authorised application or website.

 **Installtion Steps**
 1. Copy the script to local(on Computer) where python is installed.
 2. Install the library using pip(or any other method) for pip use command pip install -r requirements.txt